RochaCarla/carlarocha.github.com/_pages/projects.md

 In this project, we experiment with several machine learning algorithms to detect outliers and anomalies in large Customer Dataset.
 We deploy Data, Feature Engineering, and MLOps techniques and practices.

+We adopted a commonly used machine learning workflow depicted in various forms across industry and research.
+It has commonalities with prior workflows defined in data science and data mining, such as TDSP, KDD, and CRISP-DM.
+They have in common the data-centered essence of the process and the multiple feedback loops among the different stages.
+We followed some DevOps and MLOps best practices and automation to speed up the experimentation cycle and scale the process to other databases and a larger team.

 ## Chatbot to guide the submission of Culture Incentive proposal - Ministry of Culture - 2017-2019